The Girl from Tomorrow (film)

-The Girl From Tomorrow (Italian: Primadonna) is a 2022 film directed by Marta Savina, her first feature film inspired by the story of Franca Viola.
+The Girl From Tomorrow (Italian: Primadonna) is a 2023 film directed by Marta Savina, her first feature film inspired by the story of Franca Viola.
 Released in theaters the following year, the film was presented in competition at the David di Donatello 2024.

 Background

 The film is inspired by the story of Franca Viola, the first woman to refuse to marry her rapist, and who became a symbol of Italian growth and the emancipation of courageous women.

 Plot

-Lia Crimi is a girl from southern Italy, in the 60s.
-She lives with her family, her father is a farmer, her mother is a housewife.
-Her days pass normally, Lia loves working the land and taking care of her little brother Mario.
+Lia Crimi lives with her family in 1960s southern Italy; her father is a farmer, and her mother is a housewife.
+Lia loves working the land and taking care of her little brother Mario.

 For Christmas 1966, one of her admirers, Lorenzo Musicò, returns to the village after a trip to Germany.
 The young man seems very much in love with Lia, but the girl does not reciprocate his attentions because she finds him too arrogant.
-Musicò does not seem to want to give up Lia, so much so that he goes so far as to kidnap her trying to marry her by force.
+Musicò does not seem to want to give up Lia, so he kidnaps her, attempting to marry her by force.

 With the support of her family, Lia decides not to give in to social pressure and sues Musicò, accusing him of kidnapping and rape.
-Following her decision, the entire town will turn its back on the Crimi family, and will support Musicò, who belongs to a very influential family in the area.
+Following her decision, the entire town turns its back on the Crimi family and supports Musicò, who belongs to a very influential family in the area.
 A legal battle follows, challenging the tradition of reparatory marriage during that time.